 4. Infringement.
 Determination of whether a specific use of copyrighted work may constitute infringement as defined by this regulation shall be made by the Office of the Provost in consultation with the UNCSA General Counsel.
 Any infringement of a substantial nature and/or intentional infringement may be grounds for discipline, up to and including dismissal.

 D. Ownership of Copyright & Other Intellectual Property

 1. Ownership of copyright in copyrighted works depends on the status of its creator and the circumstances under which it is created.

 a.
 Ownership.
 Generally, the creator of a traditional or non-directed work owns the work.
-Faculty and EPA non-faculty who create a Traditional or Non-Directed Work in the course and scope of their employment at UNCSA are deemed to have granted UNCSA a “University License” as a condition of employment.
+Faculty and EHRA non-faculty who create a Traditional or Non-Directed Work in the course and scope of their employment at UNCSA are deemed to have granted UNCSA a “University License” as a condition of employment.

 i.
 UNCSA encourages faculty and staff to commercialize their works.

 ii.
 In the event UNCSA obtains financial resources and assists in the commercialization of a Traditional or Non-Directed Work, and the work generates income, either:

 a. the creator shall reimburse UNCSA for the resources provided the creator in conjunction with creation of the work, OR

 b. the creator shall share income from such commercialization with UNCSA, in an amount to be negotiated between the creator and the Office of the Provost.

 iii.
 Such transactions may include a variety of repayment or shared payment terms, such as cash, royalties, or equity.